Laverton (Vic.)

 An assessment of population growth drivers in Laverton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over the period with the suburb of Laverton (Vic.) expected to grow by 3,227 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 57.6% in total over the 17 years.
+Based on these projected demographic shifts, exceptional growth is predicted for Laverton over the period, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
+By 2041, the area is expected to grow by 2,879 persons, reflecting an increase of 54.4% in total population over the 16 years.

 Frequently Asked Questions - Population